The Tactical Situation

 communication problems.

-let the convoy pass unscathed and then set up blocking positions across the Bypass to catch escapees retreating from the
+convoy pass unscathed and then set up blocking positions across the Bypass to catch escapees retreating from the primary

-primary action at the Graveyard.
-We do have information that indicates PFC Lindquist actually initiated the action by firing
+action at the Graveyard.
+We do have information that indicates PFC Lindquist actually initiated the action by firing on